Date of Degree

 Copyright 2013 Karen Louise Elliott Thompson

 Thompson, Karen Louise Elliott.
 "Ear manipulations help model neuroplasticity limitations."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.